avijit2verma/food-reco-gan/README.md

 2. Research on Generative Adversarial Networks(GANs) that I read and loved.
 3. Code in Python.
 4. Project Reports.
+5. Papers in the general area of deep learning.

 I will keep on updating the repository as and when I have new updates.